Lisa Harris MBACP NCS Accred experienced therapist clinical supervisor & trainer

 - CPD days

 - 1-2-1 Clinical and counselling supervision, peer supervision groups, skills development groups

-When I was training to be a therapist, I attended many hours of mandatory therapy myself.
+When I was training to be a therapist, I attended many many hours of mandatory therapy myself.
 This deepened my understanding of the counselling process and the importance of the relationship between a therapist and a client.
-I have returned to therapy since then because life happens and sometimes we need to take responsibility to care for ourselves.
+I have continued to engage in personal therapy since then because life happens and we need to take responsibility to care for ourselves.
 I believe it is also essential a therapist continues to work on their own self awareness and has access to appropriate personal and professional support.

-Therapy enabled me to work through my own life experiences, my pain of losses and trauma, the prolonged deep depression I experienced and revisted and my personal struggles to survive and learn to live with chronic health conditions and at times to just keep going in a life I didn’t think I could anymore.
+Therapy enabled me to work through my own life experiences, my pain of losses and trauma, the prolonged deep depression I experienced and re-visited, my personal struggles to survive and learn to live with chronic health conditions and at times to just keep going in a life I didn’t think I could anymore.
 I understand from the inside the value of investing in personal therapy with a well trained and experienced professional.

 I came to realise that how I was feeling, at times, was not all together as a result of something current.
 The root of it, or the core of the issue, was in my past.
 When I returned to them, understanding my coping strategies and defence mechanisms I had created and used, I was able to finally work towards freeing myself from things I had carried for years.
-I could offer this to you too.
+I could facilitate this experience for you too.